AudreyGermain/Game-Recommendation-System/README.md

 We decided to additionally consider a gradient descent approach in order to find optimal U and V matrices that can accurately represent the actual data stored in the user-item matrix.

 We set the learning rate to *0.001* and the number of iteration to *200* while tracking the Root Mean Square Error (RMSE).
-The U and V matrices are initialized with a random values draw from a [0, 0.01] normal distribution.
+The U and V matrices are initialized with random values draw from a [0, 0.01] normal distribution.
+The tracked function measures the RMSE between the actual values and the predicted values.

 to complete for: